Remove-Win: a Design Framework for Conflict-free Replicated Data Types: Introduction

+Note that the remove-win strategy adopted in \rwff is different from the remove-win strategy used in the existing work, e.g. in the Remove-Win Set\cite{Zaw15}.
+When a non-remove operation is concurrent with a remove operation, the remove-win strategy in the existing work makes all replicas put the remove operation behind the non-remove operation.
+Thus the effect of the remove operation will overwrite that of the preceding operations.
+In the remove-win strategy used in \rwf, the data element is simply eliminated, requiring no further processing.
+Our strategy is more simple but also more powerful.
+It can be more easily applied to different data types.

+\rwff provides a generic algorithm skeleton for conflict-free replicated data container types (denoted as \rwf-DTs).
+User-defined logics are implemented as stubs and inserted into the skeleton to obtain concrete \rwf-DT designs.
+The \rwff framework can be implemented over different data type stores.
+We present an exemplar implementation over the widely used Redis data type store.
+In the implementation level, \rwff provides a template for \rwf-DT implementations.
+Common logics of CRDTs as well as those of \rwf-DTs are provided in the template.
+The user only needs to provide logics pertinent to the specific data type under development.

+The usefulness of \rwff is illustrated by two exemplar \rwf-DT implementations -- implementation of a priority queue and that of a list.
+Performance measurements of our implementations also show the efficiency of CRDT designs following \rwf.

 The rest of this work is organized as follows.
-Section 2 overviews the Remove-Win Design Framework.
-Section 3 and 4 present design of the RWSet and the RWSkeleton respectively.
-Section 5 presents the design of a CRPQ based on the design framework, and Section 6 presents the performance measurements.
-Section 7 reviews the existing work.
-Finally, Section 8 concludes this work and discusses the future work.
+In Section \ref{Sec: Overview}, we overview our design framework.
+In Section \ref{Sec: Design} and \ref{Sec: Impl}, we present the generic design of \rwf-DTs and provide an exemplar implementation.
+Section \ref{Sec: Exp} presents the performance evaluation results.
+Section \ref{Sec: RW} discusses the related work.
+In Section \ref{Sec: Concl}, we summarize our work and discuss the future work.